Our members come from the Lower Fleurieu Peninsula including Goolwa, Victor Harbor and surrounding areas.

 Details of our monthly activities can be found on the APS Fleurieu Facebook page or by contacting the secretary.

-Max and Barb, Victor Harbor. ...
+On the hill in Victor Harbor, Leonore. ...
 See MoreSee Less

 1 CommentsComment on Facebook